Zheka-GGS/Project-Explorer-Pro-V1/README.md

 -  Theme Colors: Primary, Secondary, Tertiary, Accent
 -  Font Size: Adjustable (8-16pt)
--  Persistent Settings: Auto-saved in user home directory License
+-  Persistent Settings: Auto-saved in user home directory

+There is also an exe file with which you don't need to install the program and you can just run it right away.

+License
 MIT License.
 Free for personal, educational, and commercial use.
 Refer to the included LICENSE file for full terms.